 The lightweight construction of cast aluminum makes your patio furniture easy to move and very durable.
 You'll find a wide variety of chic and contemporary styles that suit your space best.

-- Best on - This material works best on patio dining sets, small space sets and patio chairs.
+Commonly used on: patio dining sets, small space sets and patio chairs

 With wooden patio furniture, you'll find a variety of solid, durable wood choices that make reliable and stylish furniture sets.
 On the higher end of wood options, you'll find teak patio furniture which offers an elegant and sturdy piece of furniture.

-- Best on - Wood fits best with patio dining sets, folding chairs, tables and benches.
+Commonly used on: patio dining sets, folding chairs, tables and benches

 This inexpensive furniture option is not only perfect for your backyard, but it's also ideal for commercial outdoor furniture.
 In addition to the low cost, plastic patio furniture offers a weather-resistant and durable seating option.

-- Best on - You'll find plastic material on lawn chairs, lounge chairs and commercial-grade patio furniture.
+Commonly used on: lawn chairs, lounge chairs and commercial-grade patio furniture

 Browse all plastic patio furniture